-Skip if increment Data Memory is zero with result in ACC
+SIZA [m] Skip if increment Data Memory is zero with result in ACC following instruction is skipped.

-Description The contents of the specified Data Memory are first incremented by 1.
-If the result is 0, the following instruction is skipped.
 The result is stored in the Accumulator but the specified Data Memory contents remain unchanged.
 As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a two cycle instruction.
 If the result is not